 Will I be tested for COVID-19?

-If you are having a surgical procedure, you will be tested for COVID-19 prior to your procedure.
+You will not be tested prior to your procedure.
+However, your provider may request that you are tested first.
 Your provider will place the order for the test, and the Upper Peninsula Surgery Center will reach out with instructions for scheduling.
 If your test happens to be positive, your procedure will be postponed, and you will be given instructions related to your care by your doctor.

 Can my family member/spouse/friend/caregiver come with me to the facility?

-Visitors will be asked to wait outside of the facility.
+One visitor may wait in the waiting room while you are having your procedure.
 If accommodations need to be made, please call (906) 273-2223.

 Upper Peninsula Surgery Center continues to screen everyone who enters the facility for symptoms consistent with COVID-19, per CDC guidelines.

 If I have additional questions about my procedure, who should I contact?

 If you have any questions, please call our team at (906) 273-2223.

 Below are a number of resources to help educate you and your family on COVID-19.
 For more information on the virus, please contact the Western Upper Peninsula Health Department.